Zjx402/Kea2/README.md

 emulator -avd Android12 -port 5554 &
 ```

+or, prepare one real Android device (not two) with `Developer Options` enabled, connect this device to your machine, and make sure you can see the connected device by running `adb devices`.

 2. run `quickstart.py` to fuzz a sample app `omninotes`.
 The script will automatically download the sample app `omninotes`'s apk `omninotes.apk` and run.